-These Dos and Don’ts are produced by the whistleblowing charity Public Concern at work (PCAW) and are reproduced by ICAEW with their permission.
+These Dos and Don’ts are produced by the whistleblowing charity Protect (formerly Public Concern at work) and are reproduced by ICAEW with their permission.

 Dos and don’ts

-- Remember you are a witness, not a complainant
+- Remember you are a witness, not a complainant; and

-- Use a whistleblowing procedure to pursue a personal grievance
+- Use a whistleblowing procedure to pursue a personal grievance; or

-PCAW produces a number of policy statements, publications and other useful information including frequently asked questions and case studies.
-The following are examples of documents available from their website (www.pcaw.org.uk):
+Protect produces a number of policy statements, publications and other useful information including:

-Through their helpline (0207 404 6609, email firstname.lastname@example.org) PCAW lawyers provide confidential advice, free of charge, to people concerned about wrongdoing at work but who are not sure whether or how to raise their concerns.
-PCAW aim to help you identify how best to raise your concern, while minimising any risk to you and maximising the opportunity for any wrongdoing to be addressed.
-However, they cannot take cases or represent clients and cannot provide advice on general employment rights, discrimination, harassment or disagreements with your employer (unless related to a whistleblowing concern).
+Through their helpline (+44 (0)20 3177 2520) Protect lawyers provide confidential advice, free of charge, to people concerned about wrongdoing at work but who are not sure whether or how to raise their concerns.
+Protect aims to help you identify how best to raise your concern, while minimising any risk to you and maximising the opportunity for any wrongdoing to be addressed.
+Protect cannot, however, take cases or represent clients.

 Advice on the specific guidance that applies to members of ICAEW can be obtained from one of ICAEW’s ethics advisers by calling the Technical Enquiries line on 01908 248 250.

-The Support Members Scheme provides support to members of ICAEW who need assistance.
-The support members themselves come from a variety of backgrounds but are all members of the Institute committed to helping other members.
-There are support members throughout England, Wales and the Channel Islands.
+The Support Members Scheme provides support to members of ICAEW who are in difficulty.
+The support members themselves come from a variety of backgrounds but are all members of ICAEW committed to helping other members.
+There are support members throughout England and Wales as well as in the Channel Islands and Cyprus.

 What do they do?